andreAbtahi/HTTP-Server/README.md

             the TCP connection to the server and waits for the server to send an HTTP request back.

-        -When browser recieves the response it displays it, in the case of webserver1.py it displays a "Hello, Word!"
+        -When browser recieves the response it displays it

-# How client and server establish a TCP connection before sending HTTP requests and responses.

-    -To do that they both use so-called sockets